Cynthia Jones: President

 Michael Procek was born and raised in Connecticut.
 A graduate of The Loomis School, he went on to receive a BS Mathematics degree from The College of the Holy Cross in Worcester MA and an MBA from Golden Gate University in San Francisco CA. While serving in the US Air Force, Mike completed the Air Force Institute of Technology Education with Industry Program and the Air Command and Staff College, and retired as a Lt Colonel after a successful 22 year flying career.
 He then transitioned to an equally challenging career as a Subcontract Manager and then Contract Manager for a major defense contractor before retiring to Cape Cod.

 Mike is no stranger to non-profit and charitable volunteer work.
 He was President of the Nashua NH chapter of the National Exchange Club of America, a national service organization with primary focus on youth programs, and served on the Board of Directors for the first NH Child and Family Services Child Abuse Prevention Center during its initial funding, start-up and operation.
 Mike has supported HIT since its inception, working on the annual blood drives and the Fall Galas.
-In his spare time he “works” part time for TowBoat US Falmouth and was recognized in 2010 by the US Coast Guard for his rescue of an adrift swimmer in Nantucket Sound.
+Mike was recognized in 2010 by the US Coast Guard for his rescue of an adrift swimmer in Nantucket Sound.

 William Zammer, Jr.: Treasurer